 Claims against a local or municipal government in Texas should be filed with the local or municipal government directly, instead of with the state.
 Most municipal governments provide instructions and/or forms for filing a claim.
 For instance, the City of Houston offers instructions and contact information on its Legal Department website.
 The City of Austin also gives instructions and a mailing address.

 Currently, the Tort Claims Act states that a local or municipal government, as well as the state government, may be held liable for damages if it is negligent in performing certain "government functions," or functions that the municipality has the power to carry out under Texas law.
 These include things like police and fire protection, sanitation services, street and bridge construction, and a host of other tasks.

-However, municipalities are not liable for damages that arise out of “proprietary functions,” or functions the municipality is allowed but not required to perform.
-These include things like parks operated by the municipality or “abnormally dangerous or ultrahazardous” activities.
-In these situations, the government is liable exactly as if it were a private person.
+However, Texas municipalities are not liable for damages that arise out of "proprietary functions," or non-mandatory functions that the municipality may perform.
+These include things like parks operated by the municipality or supervision of "abnormally dangerous or ultrahazardous" activities.
+In these situations, the government is typically liable exactly as if it were a private person.
 It cannot use the Texas Tort Claims Act to shield itself from liability.

 Section 101.101 of the Texas Tort Claims Act states that notice of a claim must be filed with the appropriate government unit within six months of the date of the accident.
 The notice must include a description of the injury or damage, the time and place the incident occurred, and a description of what happened.

 Some local and municipal governments set shorter time limits for filing notice of a claim.
 For instance, the City of Houston has a 90-day time limit.
 In the City of Austin, the time limit is 45 days.